Updated through 2020 season

 The Flying Dutchmen have appeared in the NCAA Division III championship tournament four times -- 1998, 2001, 2003 and 2007.

 The Flying Dutchmen turned a triple play in an 8-1 victory over Kalamazoo on April 15, 2005.
 Shortstop Mike VanderVelde snatched a liner headed for leftfield, wheeled around to catch the runner trying to return to second base.
 There, second baseman Jon Edmondson took the throw and then fired to first baseman Kyle Trapp whose catch just beat the Kalamazoo baserunner.
-Just two weeks later, the Flying Dutchmen were the victim of a triple play by Tri-State.

 Brothers Mike and Matt VanderVelde were both voted to the 2007 All-MIAA baseball team.
 It marked the fourth time that brothers on the Hope baseball team achieved All-MIAA honors.
 The others: John (1986) and Jim (1987 & 1988) Klunder; Roger (1966) and Don (1965, 1966 & 1967) Kroodsma; and Jim (1971 & 1972) and Bob (1973 & 1974) Lamer.

 Nine pitchers combined to throw a three-hit shutout as the Flying Dutchmen, playing their first game-ever on foreign soil, blanked the Swedish National team 5-0 in a "friendly" game in Prague, The Czech Republic on June 25, 2007.
 Few games in the 137-year history of Hope baseball had as much historical significance as this contest as the Flying Dutchmen played an international opponent for the first time and in a stadium nearly 4,500 miles from Holland, Mich.
-Nine pitchers, each throwing for one inning, was also unpredecented.
+Nine pitchers, each throwing for one inning, was also unprecedented.
 Each threw a single inning in a pre-determined rotation.
 Hope's unique pitching rotation began with Shawn Grose followed, inning-by-inning, by 2.
 Matt Richardson, 3.
 Mike Rodgers, 4.
 Brian Guerriero, 5.
 Pete Zessin, 6.
 Steve Tompkins, 7.
 Matt Schrader, 8.
 Anthony Pastrick, and 9.
 Michael Dekker.

 The 2007 trip to Prague also marked another first -- the Flying Dutchmen played in their first-ever nationally televised game.
 The game on national Czech television began with the U.S. Ambassador to The Czech Republic, Richard Braber, throwing out the first pitch.
 Hope won the game, 10-3.

 The Flying Dutchmen began play in the new Boeve Baseball Stadium on April 2, 2008.
 Brock Doud's walkoff three-run homerun in the eighth inning highlighted a 4-1 first-game victory over Albion.
 The stadium was formally dedicated on April 26, 2008.
-Joey Goeb's two-run homer rallied the Flying Dutchmen to a come-from-behind 4-3 victory over Kalamazoo in the second game of that day's doubleheader.
-The Flying Dutchmen were 6-8 at Boeve Stadium in their first season (2008).

-On April 10, 2010 the Flying Dutchmen scored more runs in an MIAA game than anytime in school history as they defeated Alma 28-2 at Boeve Stadium.
+On April 10, 2010, the Flying Dutchmen scored more runs in an MIAA game than any time in school history as they defeated Alma 28-2 at Boeve Stadium.
 The Flying Dutchmen scored a school-record 20 runs in the third inning, sending 25 batters to the plate, including three players who batted three times in that inning.
 Hope had 25 hits in the game.
 The previous mark was 25 runs in a 25-11 victory over rival Calvin on May 8, 1951.
 Hope's big inning in that game was 13 runs in the eighth inning.
 The margin-of-victory was also a school record.
 The previous mark came in a 22-0 win over Olivet on April 19, 1954.
 Willie Rink struck out 15 batters in gaining the pitching victory.